Last updated March 3, 2023

-If you’re recently out of college and looking for an opportunity to get some hands-on experience in business and marketing, these fellowships are for you!
+If you’re recently out of college and looking for an opportunity to get some hands-on experience in business and marketing, check out this list of business and marketing fellowships for recent graduates.
 These programs take place all over the world – including opportunities in Russia, Germany, and Japan, and include opportunities for further business education, leadership training, and hands-on involvement with businesses around the world.
-If one of these sounds exciting to you, make sure to bookmark it to your ProFellow account!
+If one of these sounds exciting to you, bookmark it to your ProFellow account!

-A full-year, reciprocal work-study fellowship providing 75 Americans, age 18-24, with an understanding of everyday life, education, & professional training in Germany.
-Includes RT transatlantic flight, university tuition, language training, living stipend, & program-related travel costs in Germany: 2 months language training in Germany, 4 months of study at German university, and a 5 month internship in a German-speaking work environment.
-Also Accommodation in a German home/student residence, seminars, in-country support during program & health & accident insurance.
+A full-year, reciprocal work-study fellowship providing 75 Americans, aged 18-24, with an understanding of everyday life, education, & professional training in Germany.
+Includes RT transatlantic flight, university tuition, language training, living stipend, & program-related travel costs in Germany: 2 months of language training in Germany, 4 months of study at a German university, and a 5-month internship in a German-speaking work environment.
+Also Accommodation in a German home/student residence, seminars, in-country support during the program & health & accident insurance.

 A U.S. Student Fulbright Grant allows for individually designed study/research projects that will take place during one academic year (9-12 months) in a country outside the U.S. Applicants design their own projects and will typically work with advisers at foreign universities or other institutes of higher education.
 The study/research awards are available in approximately 140 countries.
 For recent BA/BS graduates, graduate and doctoral students, and young professionals including artists, musicians, writers, journalists, and those in law, business, and other professional fields.
 Undergraduate and graduate students must apply through their institution; professionals and former students can apply through their alma mater or At Large.

-The Halcyon Incubator program equips early-stage social entrepreneurs with the support they need to transform audacious ideas into scalable and sustainable ventures, and change the world.
-Fellows learn many aspects of running a business, receive mentorship throughout the entire process and make connections that will benefit them as they move forward with their ideas.
-The fellowship includes a 5-month residency at the Halcyon House in Washington, DC, workspace after the initial training and a stipend.
+The Halcyon Incubator program equips early-stage social entrepreneurs with the support they need to transform audacious ideas into scalable and sustainable ventures and change the world.
+Fellows learn many aspects of running a business, receive mentorship throughout the entire process and make connections that will benefit them as they move forward with their idea.
+The fellowship includes a 14-week residency at the Halcyon House in Washington, DC, workspace after the initial training, and a stipend.
 Available to social entrepreneurs from around the world who are fluent in English and have legal work status in the U.S. during the time of the fellowship.

 The TechnoServe Fellows Program invites business professionals to contribute their skills in helping to change the lives of those living in poverty.
 Fellows experience the field of international development firsthand while building new skills and challenging themselves in a cross-cultural and entrepreneurial environment.
 Fellows help with a wide variety of projects and are a crucial part of the businesses they are helping.
 The fellowship is for 3 months or more and does not offer a salary but covers costs for the fellow including per diem expenses, visas, and other travel costs.
 Professionals from around the world are invited to apply.

-The Tory Burch Foundation Fellows Program is a nation-wide competition for women entrepreneurs.
-Each Fellow will participate in a one year program which includes: mentoring, networking and business guidance for one year, a $10,000 grant to further their business education, and a 3-day trip to New York City to the Tory Burch headquarters that will include the opportunity to participate in a pitch competition.
-The winner of the pitch competition will receive $100,000 grant investment.
+The Tory Burch Foundation Fellows Program is a nationwide competition for women entrepreneurs.
+Each Fellow will participate in a one-year program that includes: mentoring, networking, and business guidance for one year, a $5,000 grant to further their business education and a 5-day trip to New York City to the Tory Burch headquarters that will include the opportunity to participate in a pitch competition.
+The winner of the pitch competition will receive a $100,000 grant investment.
 Your company must be registered and operated in the United States.

 Venture for America is a two-year fellowship program for recent college graduates interested in entrepreneurship and working in a fast-paced, innovative startup environment.
 VFA Fellows interview with vetted company partners across U.S. cities with emerging startup ecosystems.
 After securing the right full-time, salaried job, Fellows train for a month with world-class business leaders and entrepreneurs to build the skills they’ll need to succeed in a startup environment and as founders.
 Throughout the fellowship, they learn how to contribute to a high-growth business and gain access to mentorship, ongoing training, and the nationwide VFA community.